Content marketing attracts new readers and book buyers.

 There are many more plugins that can add almost limitless functionality to your WordPress website, so it’s up to your imagination as to how best to use your site to leverage your content marketing and attract new potential readers, and buyers, of your books.

-Apart from all the things I have listed above, the most important element in successful blogging and content marketing is well-written quality content.
+Apart from all the things I have listed above, the most important element in successful blogging and content marketing is to create high quality content.
 Look at a few blogs in your subject area and see what they are doing.
+You could even consider video content.

-Content marketing is about providing 95% valuable content, and 5% about marketing your books, or any other products.
+Content marketing is about providing 95% valuable information, and 5% about marketing your books, or any other products.

-However, you will be surprised how effective this method is when it comes to finding new readers and selling more books.
+However, you will be surprised how effective your content marketing efforts can be when it comes to finding new readers and selling more books.

 Sure, the first few months were a learning curve, but once I grasped the basics and learned that great content wins anytime over any SEO tricks in getting indexed in search engines, I was up and running.